Huxinmeng-ops/Point-DPA/README.md

 ## 2. Datasets

 We use ShapeNet, ScanObjectNN, ModelNet40 and ShapeNetPart in this work.
-See [DATASET.md](../DATASET.md) for details.

 ## 3. Point-DPA Models
 |  Task | Dataset | Acc.|